 2 greatest commandments, apostasy, bride, church, civil rights, compassion, covenant of grace, deacons, deliverance, do unto others, donkey, elders, faith, golden rule, good samaritan, gospel, inn, inn keeper, jericho road, jerusalem, levite, love your neighbor, marriage, mercy, parable of the good samaritan, pastors, priest, racism, redemption, restoration, robbers, salvation, serve, serve and not be served, thieves, worship, worship service

 Based on the parable of "The Good Samaritan" this is a companion episode to "Racism, Faith and Worship, Oh My!"
 If Jesus were giving this parable today who would he have passing by on the other side of the road?
 Who would he have representing himself, instead of the Samaritan?
-According to this parable much of what we call the "evangelical church," today, is no different than Israel and her leadership when Jesus first recited this parable to the "expert in the law."
+According to this parable much of who we think of, today, as being the "evangelical church and her leadership, is really not all that different than Israel's leadership was when Jesus first recited this parable to the "expert in the law."